jollyjerr/knowledge/math/discrete-structures/sets.md

 {1,2} ∩ {2,3} = {2}

+Intersections can also be indexed, so if you have j sets you can intersect each set up to a jth set in a loop.
+The notation looks like the sum operator but with the intersection symbol.

 - Union

 A set containing all elements from both sets

 {1,2,3} ∪ {2,3,4} = {1,2,3,4}

+Unions can also be indexed, so if you have j sets you can union each set up to a jth set in a loop.
+The notation looks like the sum operator but with the unionion symbol.

 - Difference